Sagtikos State Parkway: Roadway improvements

 From 1997–2001, engineers from NYSDOT worked on a $6.5 million (2001 USD) study aimed to improve Long Island's transportation system by 2020.
-The resulting plan included proposals to widen 130 mi of roads, including the entirety of the Sagtikos State Parkway from the Southern to Northern state parkways.
+The resulting plan included proposals to widen 130 mi of roads, including the entirety of the Sagtikos State Parkway – from the Southern State Parkway to the Northern State Parkway.
 These proposals would give the Sagtikos a restricted-access lane for buses and carpooling drivers, which would be part of a 60 mi system of similar lanes across Long Island.

-In 2002, the Wolkoffs, a family of real estate developers, bought land used by the Pilgrim Psychiatric Center for $20 million (2002 USD) with the intent of replacing the property with a new smart growth community named Heartland Town Square.
-The community, situated near the junction of the Sagtikos Parkway and the Long Island Expressway, would have 9,000 housing units and various commercial and recreational buildings.
-As part of the redevelopment of the property, a study was done on the existing facilities and the surrounding area, which noted several deficiencies in the area's transportation system, including several related to the Sagtikos.
+In 2002, the Wolkoffs, a family of real estate developers, bought land used by the Pilgrim Psychiatric Center for $20 million (2002 USD) with the intent of redeveloping the property as a new smart growth community named Heartland Town Square.
+The community, situated near the interchange between the Sagtikos Parkway and the Long Island Expressway (I-495), would have 9,000 housing units and various commercial & recreational buildings.
+As part of the redevelopment of the property, a study was done on the existing facilities and the surrounding area, which noted several deficiencies in the area's transportation system – including several related to the Sagtikos.
 The study determined that the deficiencies would be "exacerbated" if no changes were made.

 In response, the study suggested that a third lane be constructed along the Sagtikos from the Southern State Parkway to the Long Island Expressway.
 The bridges over the Sagtikos at Campus Road and Crooked Hill Road (CR 13) would have to be reconstructed to make room for the added lane, and the interchange with Pine Aire Drive (exit S3) would be completely rebuilt.
 A new interchange would also be constructed on the parkway between Pine Aire Drive and Campus Road, creating a junction with CR 100.
 The project would cost $4 billion (2011 USD) and be built in phases for 15–20 years.

-As of 2012, progress on the project has been stalled by disagreements between the Wolkoffs and the town of Islip over the amount the Wolkoffs will spend for the transportation piece of the project, and between the family and labor unions over wages and health care.
+As of 2012, progress on the project has been stalled by disagreements between the Wolkoffs and the Town of Islip, over the amount the Wolkoffs would spend for the transportation piece of the project, and between the family and labor unions over wages and health care.
 The town of Islip has stated that the Wolkoffs agreed to spend $75 million (2011 USD) for the infrastructure improvements; however, the family stated in a September 2011 letter that they would only commit to $27 million (2011 USD) and that they never agreed to the original figure.
 Gerald Wolkoff thought that the discrepancy stemmed from his belief that transportation should be funded by the government, not from private sources, as his project would generate tax revenue for the government.
 Despite the issues surrounding the project, the Heartland project received $2.5 million from the State of New York for roadway improvements in December 2011.
 The funding was part of a $101 million (2011 USD) package given to Long Island for various economic improvements.